The cost of motorcycle insurance is so high for many riders that it is now one of the main reasons they don’t buy a motorcycle.

 If you happen to call any of these locations home, you should anticipate paying a higher premium for your insurance.

-Because it is so simple to steal motorcycles, it may assist if you tell the person that you store the motorcycle in a closed garage, have a wheel lock on it, or have some other type of security system installed on it.
+Telling the person that you store the motorcycle in a closed garage, have a wheel lock on it, or have another security system may help since motorcycles are easy to steal.

 8. Driving Record